 The lines of evidence generally indicate that there is development capacity on Four Mile Bay and Trout Lake except for a) recreational capacity on Four Mile Bay, and b) measured total phosphorus and Mean Volume-Weighted Hypolimnetic Dissolved Oxygen on both waterbodies, which exceeded guidelines in select years.
-Measured total phosphorus data exhibited considerable year to year variability which was in part the result of differences in laboratory procedures and Minimum Detection Limits, while Mean Volume-Weighted Hypolimnetic Dissolved Oxygen data were heavily interpolated which severely limited the utility of those findings.
+Public input indicated that recreational pressure such as boat traffic is actually more pronounced on Trout Lake than Four Mile Bay.
+Measured total phosphorus data exhibited considerable year to year variability which was in part the result of differences in laboratory procedures and Minimum Detection Limits, while Mean Volume-Weighted Hypolimnetic Dissolved Oxygen data were heavily interpolated which limited the utility of those findings.

 Waterfront Best Management Practices are effective tools to limit development impacts (e.g. changes to total phosphorus and Mean Volume-Weighted Hypolimnetic Dissolved Oxygen concentrations) on Trout Lake and have been successfully implemented through Site Plan Agreements.
-Any future development adjacent to Four Mile Creek, other inflowing tributaries, Four Mile Bay or the main basin of Trout Lake should include suitable waterfront Best Management Practices such as those associated with sewage treatment systems, and those that are routinely implemented as part of Site Plan Agreements (i.e., shoreline buffers and ESC control).
+Any future development adjacent to Four Mile Creek, other inflowing tributaries, Four Mile Bay or the main basin of Trout Lake should include comprehensive waterfront Best Management Practices such as those associated with sewage treatment systems, and those that are routinely implemented as part of Site Plan Agreements (i.e., shoreline buffers and ESC control).
 It is integral that Best Management Practices are encouraged through education and stewardship as well as enforced through appropriate regulation.
-Recreational pressures and associated capacity should be discussed with stakeholders during consultation to provide a better understanding of those stressors on lake capacity.
 Lastly, the uncertainty associated with climate change impacts on Trout Lake and downstream impacts needs to be acknowledged and monitored moving forward.
-Recommendations included in Section 10.0 should be implemented to improve monitoring and ensure that monitoring results are routinely used to assess the effectiveness of development policy and inform necessary revisions.
+Recommendations included in Section 10.0 should be implemented to improve monitoring and ensure that monitoring results are routinely used to assess the effectiveness of development policy and inform necessary revisions to the management of Trout Lake moving forward.